lucaono13/BGG_Info_App/README.md

 * Ability to get specific info on games (e.g. Designers, Mechanics, Playtime, etc)
 * And more to come...

-Link to new project: [Coming soon]
+Link to new project: https://github.com/lucaono13/Board-Game-Info-Grabber

 ---
 In order to run the Python script, you will need to install Kivy (run only main.py):